POSTED BY: Don Oehlert

-As we talked about yesterday, most new people will make a first impression of you within 1/10th of 1 second, and their initial impression can change within the next 2-4 seconds.
+As we talked about yesterday, most new people will make a first impression of you within 1/10th of 1 second.
+Yet their initial impression can change within the next 2-4 seconds.

 There are more things to consider in terms of how long things can take… Most resume screeners give you 7 seconds when they peruse your resume.
-If they don’t see something they like within that first 7 seconds, they move on to the next one in the ATS queue.
-You just came up to bat, and struck out in 3 quick pitches, without taking a single swing at the ball.
+However, if they don’t see something they like within that first 7 seconds, they move on to the next one in the ATS queue.
+You just came up to bat, and struck out in 3 quick pitches.
+All without taking a single swing at the ball.

 However, if you engage them for that amount of time, your resume may get 90 more seconds.
-If you get those 90 seconds and they like what they see, you have a good chance to be called in for an interview.
+If you get that minute and a half and they like what they see, you have a good chance to be called in for an interview.
 This is the good part.
-Hopefully you’ve done your background research into the company, hiring manager, and the position itself, so that you’re ready with great questions and insights you can share with the interviewing team.
+Hopefully you’ve done your background research into the company, hiring manager, and the position itself.
+This ensures that you’re ready with great questions and insights you can share with the interviewing team.